 During the Trump administration, the use of the nuclear option aimed at affecting judges produced no statistically significant reductions.
-Indeed, the only serious reduction in the length of floor deliberations coincided with the second deployment of the nuclear option by Majority Leader McConnell in April, 2019, creating a precedent directed at nominations to executive positions only.
-Coincident with that change, though, the deliberations times from E. to F. for judges declined significantly, even though they should not have seen any effect at all.
-More on this result below.
+Indeed, the only serious reduction in the length of floor deliberations coincided with the second deployment of the nuclear option by Majority Leader McConnell in April 2019, which created a precedent directed at nominations to executive positions, not judicial nominations.
+Coincident with that change, though, the deliberation times from E to F for judges declined significantly, even though they should not have seen any effect at all.
+We will also discuss this further later in the article.

-All in all, the deployment of rules changes, through regular procedures or through nuclear option precedent setting, all aimed at reducing the influence of partisanship on judicial nominations, had little or no significant effect.
+All in all, the deployment of rules changes, through regular procedures or through nuclear option precedent setting, which were all aimed at reducing the influence of partisanship on judicial nominations, had little or no significant effect.
 In both instances of deploying the nuclear option, the Senate majority failed to produce the effect they intended.
-Rather in some instances, they actually resulted in steep increases in floor deliberations, the very effect they aimed to reduce.
+Rather, in some instances, they actually resulted in steep increases in floor deliberations, the very effect they aimed to reduce.
 Generally speaking, then, the "nuclear option" in all its forms fizzled.

 Table 3 reports the data on whether changes in floor rules could have an effect on committee deliberations, through anticipated reactions, as suggested under E1.
-Of the nine comparisons supported by the data, in committee deliberations, the data revealed four (possibly 41⁄2) patterns consistent with E1.
-SRes.
-15, for example, did shorten committee deliberations (A>B) for both district and circuit judicial nominations.
-Furthermore, returning to the standard rule on post-cloture debate in the 114th Senate significantly lengthened committee processing times of district court deliberations (C≤D), though circuit court deliberations did not significantly change from the previous regime.
-In addition, the first Trump era deployment of the nuclear option resulted in reduced committee deliberations for district court nominations, though not for circuit judgeships.
-And the second Trump era deployment, aimed not at judicial appointments, coincides with a significant reduction of committee deliberations for circuit judgeships.
+Of the nine comparisons supported by the data, in committee deliberations, the data revealed four (possibly 4.5) patterns consistent with E1; S. Res.
+15, for example, did shorten committee deliberations (A > B) for both district and circuit judicial nominations.
+Furthermore, returning to the standard rule on postcloture debate in the 114th Senate significantly lengthened committee processing times of district court deliberations (C \leq D), though circuit court deliberations did not significantly change from the previous regime.
+In addition, the first Trump-era deployment of the nuclear option resulted in reduced committee deliberations for district court nominations, though not for circuit judgeships.
+The second Trump-era deployment, aimed not at judicial appointments, coincides with a significant reduction of committee deliberations for circuit judgeships.